 Nursing R.N.-B.S.N.
 Program

-Hettman (chairperson), Clites, O’Connor, Palko, Pina, Shelapinsky
+Hettman (chair), Clites, O’Connor, Palko, Pina, Shelapinsky

 California University’s Department of Nursing offers an upper-division program leading to a Bachelor of Science in Nursing.
 This program is intended for registered nurses who have already completed a diploma or associate degree in nursing.